 ]]>

 You begin your journey wandering through snow-covered mountains.
-However, a force drives you towards the red sickness or corruption emanating across the sky without a single line of dialogue.
+However, without a single line of dialogue, a force drives you towards the red sickness or corruption emanating across the sky.
 After an incident leaves you limping through icy underground caverns, you'll learn world lore through glowing pictographs, illuminated by the Spirit of the North's energy.
-An unknown civilization thrived as the spirit fox protecting all life surrounding the mountains until a monolith (I think) sought ruin, causing a volcano to erupt, trapping the guardian in a deep slumber and destroying the surrounding villages.
+An unknown civilization thrived as the spirit fox protected all life surrounding the mountains until a monolith (I think) sought ruin, causing a volcano to erupt, trapping the guardian in a deep slumber and destroying the surrounding villages.
 Perhaps society began to worship the glowing red monolith instead, sending the guardian to be forgotten.
 Without narration or lines of dialogue, it is certainly left open to your interpretation.

 Spirit of the North Enhanced Edition is a visually impressive narrative experience that foregoes dialogue for atmosphere and world-building.
 The game is simply beautiful and runs smoothly; however, the gameplay should have been tweaked with the PlayStation 5 release.
 Occasionally, it is unclear what you need to do, or the imprecise jumping can cause you to backtrack needlessly.
 It's a solid platforming adventure that successfully tells a tale through pictographs and gameplay.